Call For A Free

 and to make his / her / their home a haven, where trust, love, and emotional support are abundant?
 (ANSWER:

-At this time, the Bride and Groom shall present the token(s) of family unity to the child.
+At this time, the Bride and Groom shall present the token(s) of family unity.

 ELOPE TO BEAUTIFUL FLORIDA!